Summit County Coal Mines

 September 26, 1860

 On three days in September 1860 (17th, 18th,19th), Brigham Young, William Kimball and Daniel Wells traveled from Salt Lake City to the Grass Creek coal mine, by way of Parleys and Silver Creek canyons, then down Weber Canyon to its mouth, for the purpose of measuring the distance coal needed to be hauled to Salt Lake City.
-The odometer they used showed that it was 55.97 miles by way of the "old road," a distance that would be reduced after the completion of the road through Silver Creek canyon, already completed for a distance of three miles.
+The odometer they used showed that it was 55.97 miles from Salt Lake City to the coal mine, by way of the "old road," a distance that would be reduced after the completion of the road through Silver Creek canyon, already completed for a distance of three miles.
 (Deseret News, September 26, 1860)

 (Research suggests that the "old road" used to travel from Salt Lake City to the Grass Creek mine was eastward from Parleys Park to the Weber River by way of Three Mile Canyon, which reaches the Weber River at Rockport, a total distance of about 55.3 miles from Salt Lake City to the Church mine in Grass Creek Canyon, using modern measuring tools.
 The route through Silver Creek Canyon is approximately 51.8 miles.
 Rockport is about 3.9 miles south of where Silver Creek meets the Weber River at the mouth of Silver Creek Canyon, at today's town of Wanship.)